odysseyindia/odyssey-tours/content/english/tim/itineraries/best-marigold-hotel-tour/_index.md

         url: /destinations/india/states/rajasthan/cities/khempur/
         title: Khempur
         content: >-
-          An hour's drive east of Udaipur is the little village of Khempur, set amid mustard and millet fields.
+          An hour’s drive east of Udaipur is the little village of Khempur, set amid mustard and millet fields.
 At the edge of the village is Ravla Khempur, now a heritage hotel, famous in film as the Best Exotic Marigold Hotel.
 Khempur is also famous for its beautiful Marwari